AmingAndrei/violence.website/content/species/imago.md

 [[index|...]]/[[species]]/imago.md

-The Imago (/ɪˈmäːɡoː/) is a radiation-like phenomenon that permeates the entirety of BLACKSPACE and exists in trace concentrations throughout REALSPACE.
-Classified as a non-ionizing, biologically integrated field, the Imago is regarded as one of the most foundational elements of BLACKSPACE's anomalous ecosystem.
+The Imago (/ɪˈmäːɡoː/) is a radiation-like phenomenon that permeates the entirety of the OTHERWHERE and exists in trace concentrations HERE.
+Classified as a non-ionizing, biologically integrated field, the Imago is regarded as one of the most foundational elements of the OTHERWHERE's anomalous ecosystem.

 Distribution

-In BLACKSPACE, the Imago is uniformly distributed, saturating all known zones and structures.
-In REALSPACE, the Imago exists at measurably lower concentrations, generally undetectable without specialized equipment.
-However, its presence is consistent and verifiable in all known REALSPACE biomes.
+In the OTHERWHERE, the Imago is uniformly distributed, saturating all known zones and structures.
+HERE, the Imago exists at measurably lower concentrations, generally undetectable without specialized equipment.
+However, its presence is consistent and verifiable in all known biomes HERE.

 Genetic Properties